 That way you make sure that there are no weak links and the data processor knows exactly what you expect of them.

 The provisions of this part of the contract should be adapted to the specific needs of the organization and industry-relevant requirements.
-If you want to study the data processor’s responsibilities in more detail, visit this page.
+Study the data processor’s responsibilities in more detail.